 Part 3: Current Projects

-I'm writing one story at the moment.
+I'm writing one thing at the moment.
 Note: If I'm working on more than one, you have a favorite, and I'm not updating quickly enough, please PM me.
-It takes me twenty minutes per chapter, tops.
+It takes me an hour per chapter, tops.
 The only reason I don't update more is that I'm burned out when I get home.

 Part 4: Other/Causes